The September Slump

 It has been one hard month of hunting the elusive wapiti in the mountains of Southwest Montana.
 The worst part is, I have nothing to show for it and my freezer is bone dry.

 Opening weekend, I thought for sure we would get a bull elk down on the ground.
 The first evening walking around the mountains, we came across a few bulls and a cow grazing in a meadow.
 Unfortunately, it took us an hour to get to them and were running out of daylight.
 We put a quick stalk on them and made it to 100 yards but the wind changed and they were never to be seen again.
 The next morning we were slipping through the woods on a ridge line and bumped a nice bull.
-We never had a chance.
+We never had a chance; so the rest of the afternoon was a great time to catch up on some sleep.

 So, if this past month of hunting has shown me anything, it’s that I sure am getting good at taking my bow for a walk…